 - Available sizes: Twin, Twin XL, Full, Queen, King, California King

-- Key materials/features: Silk-wool blend near surface; ultra plush latex; Comfort Flex plush gel foam; tri-zoned wrapped coils with motion separation foam; Full Body Surround edge support; reinforced transition coils
+- Key materials/features: Silk-wool blend near the surface; ultra plush latex; Comfort Flex plush gel foam; tri-zoned wrapped coils with motion separation foam; reinforced transition coils; Full Body Surround edge support

 - Adjustable base compatible: Yes